Slipperboard/firmware/docs/HARDWARE_ABSTRACTION_LAYER.md

 # Hardware Abstraction Layer

-`include/Peripheral.hpp` defines an abstract base class named `Peripheral` with a single virtual `init()` method.
+`include/Peripheral.hpp` defines a minimal base class named `Peripheral`.
 Generic device categories are provided in separate headers (`Module.hpp`, `Sensor.hpp`, `Switch.hpp`, `Button.hpp`, and `Display.hpp`) with matching source files.
-These classes simply inherit from `Peripheral`.
-Specific hardware drivers should derive from one of these classes and implement the `init()` method to handle device setup.
+Specific hardware drivers should derive from one of these classes and perform any device setup inside their constructors.

 `Button` now also exposes `press()` and `release()` helpers that measure how long the button was held.
 The acceptable duration for a single click can be modified